rust-lang/book/src/ch17-04-streams.md

 </Listing>

-Of course, this is not very interesting.
+Of course, this isn’t very interesting.
 We could do that with normal iterators and without any async at all.
 So let’s look at some of the other things we can do which are unique to streams.